-Diarmaid Ferriter of The Limits of Libertyventured the classic frown on his RTE One show.
+Diarmaid Ferriter of The Limits of Liberty ventured his frown on RTE One.
 Irish people speak English owing to cultural submissiveness, avouched Mr. Ferriter.
 You cannot dominate someone who does not speak your language.
 These have been the English to speak English; they brought the language.

 Well, you could not make a prodigal son or daughter of language.